Teachers abandon letter grades in search of a fairer way

 He likens it to sports.
 In English classes, all writing — in and out of class — is for practice.
 No points.
 “When it’s time for an essay or a presentation or a Socratic seminar, I call that game time,” Moreno said.
 “You get points."
 But a competitive season is "not just one game.
 If you aren’t happy with what happened in that game, I say, ‘Let’s meet.
 Let’s conference.
 Tell me how you are going to work to learn what you missed.'
 We can do another game.”

 Luo said that the most important change for him in Moreno’s grading system has been that, instead of focusing on formatting his assignments correctly and punctually, he has been forced to think about his learning more deeply and, as a result, he absorbs more information and gets graded on his best work.
 He observed that he witnesses kids ask their English teachers every year, “How do I write a thesis?
-How do I write a body paragraph,” even though they’ve ostensibly learned this skill every year starting in middle school.
+How do I write a body paragraph?,” even though they’ve ostensibly learned this skill every year starting in middle school.
 "With this, as we improve, we are internalizing this information better.”

 Still, Luo said, he doesn’t think the system will work for every student.
 “For students who want to slack off or are not motivated to learn, this class will probably be very enticing.
 Assignments aren’t graded.
 Due dates are soft.
 They will think they can get away with things.”